 Looking to tackle tough jobs around your home?
 The Poulan Pro Portable Power Steam Cleaner is designed for big jobs on a multitude of surfaces.
 Weighing just 6 pounds, it's also easy to carry around with you as you tackle the messes on your oven, car, floors, and even kids' toys.

-Our tester noted that the setup process was a total breeze.
-Heating the water took around seven minutes, and the machine was able to run for 15 minutes, as opposed to the advertised half hour.
-"As I cleaned with a slight back and forth motion, I could see dirt being pushed out of the grout," our product tester said.
-"I would do a few tiles, then wipe them with a rag to collect the dirty water.
-It worked like a miracle."
+When we tested this Poulan Pro steam cleaner in a home setting, we noted that the setup process was a total breeze.
+Heating the water took around seven minutes, and the machine was able to run for 15 minutes, as compared to the advertised half hour.
+We were incredibly impressed with how effortlessly it removed dirt from grout—just swiping it back and forth, then wiping away the dirty water with a rag did the trick.
+It doesn't get much easier than that.

-This pick can also be used as a mop, and our tester attached the mop pad to continue their chores.
-They did note that the canister doesn't come with any wheels but does have a carrying strap that adds to the model's maneuverability and portability.
+This pick can also be used as a mop, and we attached the mop pad to continue our testing chores.
+We noticed that this model doesn't come with any wheels, but it does have a carrying strap that adds to its maneuverability and portability.
 In addition, the Poulan Pro comes with a squeegee tool (which is a rare find!), a variety of brushes, and a tote bag for storing.
-This makes it a particularly great choice if you're planning to use and store it in a garage.
+We think this makes it a particularly great choice if you're planning to use and store the steam cleaner in a garage.